| Title: | Modern Text Mining Framework for R |

 The |

-are described below including a description of the
+The currently implemented coherence metrics are described below including a description of the

-that showed good performance in combination with a specific metric.
+content type of the tcm that showed good performance in combination with a specific metric.

 For details on performance of metrics see the resources in the reference section